-CCAS provides a range of counseling and academic support services primarily designed to help Eastern University undergraduate students in the College of Arts & Sciences (CAS) maximize their college experience.
-Counseling services, available to students in CAS only, include initial evaluation and diagnosis, personal counseling, crisis management (during office hours), and referral to outside resources.
+CCAS provides a range of counseling and academic support services primarily designed to help Eastern University traditional undergraduate students maximize their college experience.
+Counseling services, available to traditional undergraduate students only, include initial evaluation and diagnosis, personal counseling, crisis management (during office hours), and referral to outside resources.
 Psycho-educational workshops and outreach programs on personal and academic topics are also sometimes offered.
-CCAS academic support services for CAS students include peer tutoring, academic coaching, a summer academic bridge program, and the Act 101 Program.
-Writing assistance is offered to students in CAS and in the Campolo College of Graduate and Professional Studies.
+CCAS academic support services for traditional undergraduate students include peer tutoring, academic coaching, a summer academic bridge program, and the Act 101 Program.
+Writing assistance is offered to students in traditional undergraduate programs and graduate and professional programs.
 CCAS provides disability services to all students enrolled at Eastern University.

 Concerns of students who seek counseling at CCAS cover a broad range in terms of type and severity.
 Issues range from academic stress to serious psychiatric problems.
 Some students enter counseling to take advantage of the opportunity to work on personal and spiritual growth.
 Others are seriously struggling and feel they would be unable to remain in school without the support they receive through CCAS.
 The large majority of students served by CCAS are undergraduate women 18-22 years of age.

 The clientele at CCAS constitute a unique population of verbal, insightful, motivated young adults.
 This provides counseling interns from Eastern’s counseling psychology program a rich opportunity to employ the exploratory counseling approaches they are learning, as well as to provide practical support to students who truly need it.
 In addition, interns have a special opportunity to explore ways of integrating spiritual issues into their counseling in response to the needs of the students they see.

 CCAS Counseling Staff

 Amanda Miles, MA, LPC

 Kathleen Fredricks, MA, LPC

 Yin Lin, PhD